desk-framework/desk/docs/content/en/docs/topics/app-architecture/bindings.md

 In addition, bindings provide the following features:

-- **Source paths** instead of single property names can be used to watch _nested_ properties instead of a single property.
+- **Source paths** — instead of single property names can be used to watch _nested_ properties instead of a single property.
 - **Filters** can be added to manipulate or combine bound values.
-- **Callback** functions can be used to handle source updates, rather than setting a target property directly.
+- **Callback** functions can be used to handle source updates, rather than setting a target property directly (see Binding properties outside of views below).

 ## Creating a binding {#create}